-Businesses considering moving offshore and manufacturing in Mexico should be well informed of the country's environmental regulations.
+Businesses considering manufacturing in Mexico should be well informed of the country's environmental regulations.
 This is especially important considering the dramatic steps Mexico has taken to reduce its environmental footprint and combat climate change.
-Bloomberg Business reported in March that Mexico became the first developing nation to formally promise to cut pollution tied to climate change - the country pledged to cut carbon emissions 25 percent by 2030.
+Bloomberg Business reported that Mexico became the first developing nation to formally promise to cut pollution tied to climate change - the country pledged to cut carbon emissions 25% by 2030.

 Environmental protection is important to the Mexican government, and manufacturers in Mexico are wise to stay informed of evolving regulations.